Getting started

 1. Create a payer (if needed)

-If you don’t already have a payerId, create one using the API.
+- Existing payer: If you already have a

 📘 API Reference → Create Payer